 Tampering with Fire Safety Equipment

-In accordance with New York State Law, residents are prohibited from tampering or engaging in the improper use of fire fighting, detection, and/or alarm equipment.
+In accordance with New York State Law, residents are prohibited from tampering with or engaging in the improper use of fire fighting, detection, and/or alarm equipment.
 The removal of or tampering with smoke detectors is prohibited.

 Fire Safety Plans

 All residents are required to review, and certify that they have reviewed, the fire safety plan information about each of the residence halls and brownstones prior to Check-In.
 This fire safety plan contains important fire safety information and evacuation procedures.
 A summary of these evacuation procedures is also posted on the back of residents’ room doors.
 To maximize personal fire safety, residents should familiarize themselves with these materials.
 Fire Safety Plans for each residence hall are available in the sidebar of the building's summary page in the Explore Our Residences section of this site, or you may request a copy of these plans by emailing Housing.
-If a new fire safety sticker for the door is needed, you may also email Housing.
+If new fire safety signage for the door is needed, you may also email Housing.